pmrt/suspx/README.md

 ## 5. Usage

-1. Download the tool executable (in releases) or compile it by your own.
+1. Download the tool executable [here in releases](https://github.com/pmrt/suspx/releases/tag/v1.0.0) or compile it by your own.

 Minimum 16GB RAM is recommended since the hashtable will grow to roughly 8GB for the 2022 version, containing all the users who placed at least 1 pixel.
 You will